leah-massey/CV/README.md

 I'm a swing dancer, and have taught evening classes, run social events and danced around Europe at festivals for the past 12 years.
 I play tennis and have a mean forehand although you're probably more likely to recognise me ....
+Hello, my name is Leah and I'm a maker from Cornwall with a background in tailoring and production management.
+I've a sharp analytical mind and an
+I find  something you like, I take it apart and I rebuild it, but better.
+I'm excited to be building

+If I find something I like, I'd sooner learn how to make it than buy it.